rhviana/sdia/README.md

 * **JavaScript Engine**: v8.0 and v14.2 (Nashorn)

 ---
-###Milestone 1: Gateway Resilience — The 25k "Soak Test"
+### Milestone 1: Gateway Resilience — The 25k "Soak Test"

+━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

+**Objective:**
-Objective: To validate the long-running stability of the SAP APIM Gateway, focusing on JavaScript heap behavior and KVM lookup consistency under sustained load.
+To validate the long-running stability of the SAP APIM Gateway, focusing on JavaScript heap behavior and KVM lookup consistency under sustained load.

+**Performance Stability:**
-Performance Stability: The engine processed ~25,000 requests within a one-hour window with a 100% success rate.
+The engine processed ~25,000 requests within a one-hour window with a **100% success rate**.

+**Memory Management:**
-Memory Management: Telemetry confirmed that the JavaScript heap remained stable, indicating zero memory leaks and efficient garbage collection within the Nashorn/V8 environment.
+Telemetry confirmed that the JavaScript heap remained stable, indicating **zero memory leaks** and efficient garbage collection within the Nashorn/V8 environment.

+**KVM Reliability:**
-KVM Reliability: Key-Value Map lookups maintained a 99.2% cache hit rate, ensuring that routing decisions did not introduce backend latency.
+Key-Value Map lookups maintained a **99.2% cache hit rate**, ensuring that routing decisions did not introduce backend latency.

 ![Milestone 1 - Part A](StressTest/1.png)
 ![Milestone 1 - Part B](StressTest/2.png)

 ---

-#Milestone 2: JavaScript v14.2 — Smoke Test (Multi-Vendor)
+### Milestone 2: JavaScript v14.2 — Smoke Test (Multi-Vendor)

+━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

+**Objective:**
-Objective: To validate domain-centric consolidation by routing multiple third-party vendors through a single architectural layer.
+To validate domain-centric consolidation by routing multiple third-party vendors through a single architectural layer.

+**Architectural Consolidation:**
-Architectural Consolidation: Successfully reduced 39 potential individual vendor proxies down to just 2 domain-based proxies (Sales and Procurement), achieving a 95% reduction in proxy sprawl.
+Successfully reduced **39 potential individual vendor proxies** down to just **2 domain-based proxies** (Sales and Procurement), achieving a **95% reduction in proxy sprawl**.

+**Operational Agility:**
-Operational Agility: Deployment of this multi-vendor routing logic was completed in ~5 minutes using standardized templates.
+Deployment of this multi-vendor routing logic was completed in **~5 minutes** using standardized templates.

+**Baseline Latency:**
-Baseline Latency: Established a stable system-wide average latency of 68ms, confirming that metadata-driven routing does not penalize performance.
+Established a stable system-wide average latency of **68ms**, confirming that metadata-driven routing does not penalize performance.

 ![Milestone 2](StressTest/3.png)

 ---

-#Milestone 3: Multi-Domain Stress Test — JavaScript v14.2
+### Milestone 3: Multi-Domain Stress Test — JavaScript v14.2

+━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

+**Objective:**
-Objective: To confirm that a consolidated 4-proxy architecture (Finance, Sales, Logistics, Procurement) can replace 40 legacy proxies without performance degradation.
+To confirm that a consolidated **4-proxy architecture** (Finance, Sales, Logistics, Procurement) can replace **40 legacy proxies** without performance degradation.

+**High-Concurrency Resilience:**
-High-Concurrency Resilience: Processed 3,000 requests across all four domains simultaneously with zero errors or timeouts.
+Processed **3,000 requests** across all four domains simultaneously with **zero errors or timeouts**.

+**Cache Optimization:**
-Cache Optimization: Achieved a 98.1% cache efficiency, proving that the 60-second TTL strategy optimally balances data freshness with gateway speed.
+Achieved a **98.1% cache efficiency**, proving that the 60-second TTL strategy optimally balances data freshness with gateway speed.

+**Tail Latency Control:**
-Tail Latency Control: The P99 latency was 112ms, demonstrating that even under stress, 99% of requests remained well within the sub-second threshold required for enterprise-grade integrations.
+The **P99 latency was 112ms**, demonstrating that even under stress, 99% of requests remained well within the sub-second threshold required for enterprise-grade integrations.

 ![Milestone 3](StressTest/4.png)
 ![Milestone 3](StressTest/5.png)

 ---

-#Milestone 4: Extended Off-Hours Validation — JavaScript v14.2
+### Milestone 4: Extended Off-Hours Validation — JavaScript v14.2

+━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

+**Objective:**
-Objective: To validate baseline system stability during minimal cloud infrastructure contention (executed at 04:00 AM).
+To validate baseline system stability during minimal cloud infrastructure contention (executed at 04:00 AM).

+**Infrastructure Benchmark:**
-Infrastructure Benchmark: By testing outside of business hours, the average latency improved to 65ms, isolating the pure performance of the Maverick Engine from external network jitter.
+By testing outside of business hours, the average latency improved to **65ms**, isolating the pure performance of the Maverick Engine from external network jitter.

+**System Recovery:**
-System Recovery: The system showed perfect recovery after 5,000 iterations, confirming that the GDCR architecture is suitable for 24/7 global operations.
+The system showed **perfect recovery after 5,000 iterations**, confirming that the GDCR architecture is suitable for **24/7 global operations**.

+**TTL Performance:**
-TTL Performance: Validated that the internal cache mechanism remained consistent even with low traffic density, preventing unnecessary KVM read-calls.
+Validated that the internal cache mechanism remained consistent even with low traffic density, preventing unnecessary KVM read-calls.

 ![Milestone 4](StressTest/5.png)

 Final Technical Conclusion
 The sandbox validation proves that the Maverick Engine™ (v14.2 baseline) provides a 90% reduction in infrastructure complexity while maintaining a 100% success rate across 33,000+ messages.
 These results are now immortalized under DOI: 10.5281/zenodo.18619641.
+━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

+---

+### Final Technical Conclusion

+The sandbox validation proves that the **Maverick Engine™ (v14.2 baseline)** provides a **90% reduction in infrastructure complexity** while maintaining a **100% success rate** across **33,000+ messages**.

+These results are now **immortalized** under **DOI: 10.5281/zenodo.18619641**.

+---

+### Test Reproducibility - Under construction.
 ---

 ⚠️ **No Support Policy**